nickyisadog/latent-diffusion-inpainting/README.md

 With finetuning, 1 3090 is enough for transfer learning to medical images( in my case )

-This repository provide made the fine tuning setup and inference easy by fixing some of the bug in the original repo.
+This repository made the fine tuning setup and inference easy by fixing some of the bug in the original repo.

 #### Major Changes